-Ice cream is a big thing in Berlin.
-Every summer the demand for the icy delight explodes, and the omnipresent cones bobbing in front of Berliners’ mouths at any point of the day can be summed up in a simple mathematical equation, one which is a true as Pythagoras theorem in Berlin: Berlin + sun = ice cream.
+Ice cream is a big thing in Berlin and there are not many cities that offer a greater and wider selection of quality ice cream and gelato shops.
+Every summer the demand for the icy delights explodes and all the omnipresent cones bobbing in front of Berliners’ mouths can be summed up with Berlin’s very own mathematical equation (one which is a true as Pythagoras theorem here): BERLIN + SUN = ICE CREAM.

 “A gift from me to all you fellow ice-cream worshippers (with a cherry on top) to make the most out of every Berlin summer.”

-So now that dark and gloomy winter days are nothing but a distant memory and we’re all about enjoying the crap out of our beloved, sun-soaked Berlin, I’m happy to present ten exceptional shops in Berlin that produce their own ice cream and who, to me, represent the very best ice cream you’ll find in Berlin right now.
-A gift from me to all you fellow ice-cream worshippers (with a cherry on top) to help you make the most out of every Berlin summer.
+Now that we’re all enjoying the crap out of our beloved, sun-soaked Berlin, I’m happy to present 16 exceptional shops in Berlin who, to me, represent the very best ice cream you’ll find in Berlin right now.
+So my fellow ice-cream worshippers, without further ado, behold the very best way to make the most out of the Berlin summer.

 Die Eismacher is a classic Berlin ice cream institution in southern Kreuzberg famous for its bright purple Ube flavoured ice cream that’s made with the purple yam and coconut cream.
 Other interesting flavours are Pandan Nut and Mint-Pineapple but none of them really reach the quality of the Ube.
 This place is a good destination for some solid scoops of ice cream.